-By Angie Stephen, Managing Director, Asia Pacific at Royal Caribbean Cruises
+By Angie Stephen, Vice President, Asia Pacific at Royal Caribbean Cruises

 Like you, I am anxious for travel to start again.
 We are in the business of travel, of creating memories – whether it is personal travel, business travel, or event travel.
 We are all anxious to get back into the business that we know and love.
 As we managed to get Royal Caribbean’s Quantum of the Seas sailing from Singapore since December 2020, I thought I would take this time to share with you some of the things we have learned about running a cruise business in the COVID-19 era that you may be able to apply to your own business.

 One important thing to note is that cruising is a safe bubble.
 I think more and more people are realizing that if you put the measures in place to test your guest before they come on board – plus all the safe management measures, you are essentially creating a safe bubble that no other travel option can create at the moment.

 Any cruise line that is operating across any brand at the moment is doing pre-cruise testing.
 That is to ensure that the people on board are COVID-free.

 2. It is important to expand your audience reach.

 What we are seeing when we resume cruises in Singapore is that we have welcomed a lot of new cruisers onboard.
 This could be because people are seeing that cruising can be a safe experience and the trip can be very convenient, hence they would like to give it a try for the first time.